Helloworld616/Helloworld616/README.md

-### Welcome! 👋  This is the Jun's Gitbub, the awesome Korean guy! 🤘
+### Welcome! 👋  This is the Jun's Github, the awesome Korean guy! 🤘
 ### I ❤ Music & Programming...
 Gimme some music and codes! 🤩

-#### And Here's the languages and music I can play and enjoy!
+##### ...And Here's the languages and music I can play and enjoy!
 Check it out! 😉

 - **Language**
   - Python